bparanj/crystal/electronics/book/tasks.md

 - need circuit diagram for inductor, led circuit, short circuit

-PENDING

-- Where does semiconductor fall in good conductor, insulator spectrum?

 Scope

 - No discussuion of any laws (only basic high level principles)